 Be sure to check out our compression socks and footrest options in the list below.

-Often, particularly in economy, sitting in your seat for hours on end will induce all kinds of muscular and joint pain.
+Often, particularly in economy class, sitting in your seat for hours on end will induce all kinds of muscular and joint pain.
 Movement will help combat this, but if you’re asleep for several hours, you’ll awaken to some rather jarring pain.

 My list has several excellent options for sleeping, which will also make sure to address your posture and awkward sleeping positions.